WBBP

-WBBP (1480 AM) is a commercial radio station licensed to Memphis, Tennessee, featuring a gospel format.
+WBBP (1480 AM) is a non-commercial radio station licensed to Memphis, Tennessee, featuring a gospel format.
 Owned by Bountiful Blessings, an extension of the Temple of Deliverance Church of God in Christ, the station serves the Memphis metropolitan area.
 WBBP's studios are located at the Temple of Deliverance's headquarters in Memphis, while the transmitter is located in the city's southeastern side.
 In addition to a standard analog transmission, WBBP is available online.

 History

 WFAK and WCBR

 Frank J. Keegan applied on April 21, 1950, for a construction permit to build a daytime-only radio station in Memphis, originally on 1570 kHz but changed to 1480 later in the year, operating with 1,000 watts.
 The Federal Communications Commission (FCC) approved the application on March 14, 1951, and WFAK began test broadcasts in November from studios at 215 Madison Street and a transmitter across the Mississippi River in Crittenden County, Arkansas, near the Harahan Bridge.
 When the license was officially awarded on November 19, WFAK began its programming of "good music".

 In July 1952, to finance a possible expansion to 5,000 watts daytime and a television station application, Keegan announced plans to form a corporation and issue shares.
 Those plans were dropped, and in late 1952, Keegan sold the station to the Chickasaw Broadcasting Corporation.
 This company featured professional golfer Cary Middlecoff as well as several other investors in the brewing, advertising, and radio industries.
 After the FCC objected to a plan in which part of the purchase price was to be a percentage of profits, a flat fee of $57,500 was agreed, and the commission signed off on the deal in December.
 The studios were immediately moved to the top floor of the Exchange Building and the call sign changed to WCBR.

 On June 18, 1954, to attract advertisers, Chickasaw overhauled WCBR's programming and converted it to being the second radio station to serve the Black community in Memphis after WDIA; Cleophus Robinson was part of the new WCBR's first air staff.
 The transmitter was relocated to a site on McLemore Avenue in Memphis and studios to 378 Beale Street.